-KAREN: The subject today is board transformation.
+KAREN: Thank you very much.
+That’s really interesting.
+The subject today is board transformation.
 Let’s just begin with a broad question and Rob, I’m going to give this one to you.
 How do you see boards transforming?

 KAREN: Kate, what are the unique challenges that boards face in making this transition both in terms of identifying the right talent but also in terms of ensuring the board is ready for diverse views?

-As far as the question about ensuring that the board is ready for diverse views, I would say the ones that we see that are really ready tend to have the beginnings of a transformation going on internally.
-[And] those companies just demand it.
+As far as the question about ensuring that the board is ready for diverse views, I would say that the ones that we see that are really ready tend to have the beginnings of a transformation going on internally inside those companies and [they] just demand it.
 The business just demands it.
-It becomes increasingly impossible for the board to ignore that these skill sets really are necessary to help usher in the changes, expertise and support needed by the executives inside these companies who are responsible for marketing, digital, and risk management.
+And it becomes increasingly impossible for the board to ignore that these skill sets really are necessary to help usher in the changes, expertise and support needed by the executives inside these companies who are responsible for marketing, digital, and risk management.

-KATE: I’d love to add to that there was an interesting study done by the IRRC in early January.
+KATE: Yeah.
+I’d love to add to that there was a really interesting study done by the IRRC I believe in January of last year or the top of this year.
 It said that of the SMP 1500, it showed that nearly one in every ten directors in 2016 had never previously served on a board.
 I really believe this representation is a huge shift from the long-standing practice of directors having substantial public board experience before.